morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

 ### Crossplane Composition vs. Helm Templates

 A Crossplane `Composition` resource defines way of composing a set of Kubernetes resources.
 It is equivalent to Helm templates which include a set of template files and each file maps to one or more Kubernetes resources.
+The difference is that Composition organizes resources in a monolithic way where all resources are defined in the same file.
+But for Helm templates, they are separate files under the same folder.

 Instead of templating, Crossplane renders the `Composition` resource by extracting values from `CompositeResource` (XR) or `CompositeResourceClaim` (XRC) resource and patching it to specific fields on managed resources.
 This is very similar to Kustomize.